 The COVID-19 pandemic highlighted the criticality of timely and accurate payroll for continued business success.
 As workforces around the world rapidly moved to different work arrangements, organizations needed to ensure their people were paid accurately, on time, and in line with rapidly changing local or regional legislation.
 In this new reality, organizations needed to approach payroll differently to make smarter business decisions, and without their payroll talent, businesses would not be able to navigate increasingly complex payroll challenges.

 Every year after Labor Day, the American Payroll Association (APA) hosts National Payroll Week to help celebrate payroll professionals and highlight the crucial role they play in the oversight of accurate, timely payment of workers.
 Employee satisfaction depends largely on the functions of the payroll professionals who keep processes smooth and efficient behind the scenes.

 The campaign is also an opportunity to help workers better understand the payroll system, their compensation and benefits, and their paycheck documents in general, including how to make the most of their paychecks.

 National Payroll Week is the perfect time to celebrate and recognize the value of your payroll professionals and thank them for ensuring payroll runs like a well-oiled machine.
 It’s also a great opportunity to generate awareness and education about one of the most critical areas of your business.

-Here are some ideas for celebrating National Payroll Week at your organization.
+Here are some National Payroll Week celebration ideas for your organization.